YINI-lang/YINI-spec/YINI-Specification.md

 - Line comments begin at `//` or `#` and continue until the next line ending.
 - Block comments begin at `/*` and end at the next `*/`.
 Nested block comments are not supported.
 - Comments may appear only where whitespace is allowed.
 A comment MUST NOT split an identifier, keyword, number literal, string prefix, string literal delimiter, section marker, or other token.
+- A line comment may begin immediately after a complete token; no whitespace is required before `//` or `#`.

 While both `//` and `#` are valid for inline comments, it is recommended to use **only one style per file** to maintain clarity and consistency for human readers.